 European Researchers’ Night is a Europe-wide event dedicated to explaining research through fun, interactive learning – and this is the first one ever to be held in Oxford.
 It is a unique opportunity to meet researchers, ask questions and find out more about what they research and why.

-All the events will take place on Friday 29 September, in over 300 cities across Europe and in neighbouring countries.
-The events are supported by the European Commission as part of the Marie Skłodowska-Curie Actions, which is an EU funding programme to support research careers.
+All the events took place on Friday 29 September, in over 300 cities across Europe and in neighbouring countries.
+The Curiosity Carnival European Researchers' Night project is funded by the European Commission under the Marie Skłodowska-Curie actions, which is an EU funding programme to support research careers.

 The MRC Harwell Institute is at the international forefront of the use of mouse genetics to study the relationship between genes and disease.
 Despite outwardly looking very different to mice, we share around 98% of our genes with them.
 By investigating genes in mice we gain insights into what is happening in humans.
 Our research includes looking at the genes and pathways underlying diseases and conditions such as type 2 diabetes, deafness, sexual development, neurodegenerative disorders, and age-related diseases.
 Researchers at MRC Harwell take part in many outreach events throughout the year to communicate their work to the public in a fun and interactive way.

-Oxford Brookes is one of the UK's leading universities and enjoys an international reputation for teaching excellence and innovation as well as strong links with business and industry and high graduate employability.
+Oxford Brookes is one of the UK's leading universities and enjoys an international reputation for teaching excellence and innovation.
+It has strong links with business and industry, and high graduate employability.
 Through its research the University is making a tangible difference to communities locally, nationally and internationally, tackling some of the world’s biggest problems.
 Oxford Brookes’ growing research strength was recognised in REF 2014 with 94 per cent internationally recognised and almost 60 per cent rated world-leading.